 When you’re deciding to learn a Scandinavian language the choice is usually between Swedish and Norwegian, as Danish is a lot harder to learn and understand.
 I’ve seen many who battle with this decision so I wanted to go through some areas that can help you choose.

 I put my own biases aside and set out to look for relevant data from the Nordic region to find which language would be of most use to anyone who is looking to learn a Scandinavian language.
 I looked at which language was most widely understood in the Nordic region, most widely spoken natively, perceived as most beautiful, and most likely to lead to opportunities in general.

 So which language should you learn, Swedish or Norwegian?

 Swedish is the most useful Scandinavian language to learn as it’s the most widely understood among young Nordics, who also perceive it as the most beautiful language.
 Swedish also offers more opportunities to practice and utilize the language, with twice as many native speakers than any other Nordic language.

 Norwegian is not far behind in usefulness though and is slightly easier to learn, but it comes in just behind Swedish in how widely understood it is in the Nordics and how beautiful it is perceived.
 There are plenty of lower-income Norwegian jobs for foreign workers, but ultimately there is only half the number of native speakers.

-So Why Should You Learn Swedish Instead of Norwegian?
+Why You Should Learn Swedish Instead of Norwegian

 1. Swedish is understood by more young people in the Nordics